Ho-Chunk: Government

 In February 2013, the Beloit Common Council sold land to the Ho-Chunk Nation for a proposed casino.
 The council has used revenues to enhance infrastructure, healthcare, and educational support for its people.

 In 1988, the Ho-Chunk Nation filed a timely claim for transfer of the Badger Army Ammunition Plant (BAAP), which was to be declared surplus under federal regulations.
 As part of their former traditional territory, the property holds historical, archeological, sacred, and cultural resources important to their people.
 It is a 1500-acre parcel in Sauk County, Wisconsin.
+Between 1998 and 2011, the Army spent millions of dollars in environmental assessments and cleanup to prepare the property for transfer.
 In 1998 the Secretary of the Interior had issued a letter to claim the land on behalf of the Ho-Chunk but in 2011, the Bureau of Indian Affairs (BIA) refused to accept the property.
 It was unwilling to conduct an environmental assessment due to cost.

-The Ho-Chunk are continuing to pursue the case.
-Between 1998 and 2011, the Army spent millions of dollars in environmental assessments and cleanup to prepare the property for transfer.
 In 2012 the National Congress of American Indians (NCAI) passed a resolution in support of the Ho-Chunk and to encourage the BIA to accept surplus lands in trust on behalf of tribes.
+Finally, through a special act of congress, the Ho-Chunk Nation took control of the 1500-acre parcel in 2015.
+This is regarded as the first time that the United States' military has ever returned land to an indigenous people.
+Today, the Ho-Chunk Nation is restoring the prairie that was present at the site before European settlement.

 Winnebago Tribe of Nebraska

 The tribe has a reservation in northeastern Nebraska and western Iowa.
 The Winnebago Indian Reservation lies primarily in the northern part of Thurston and a small part of Dixon counties in Nebraska, with an additional portion in Woodbury County, Iowa.
 A small plot of off-reservation land of 116.75 acre is in southern Craig Township in Burt County, Nebraska.
-The total land area is 457.857 km² (176.78 sq mi).
+The total land area is 457.857 km2 (176.78 sq mi).

 They refer to themselves as Hoocąk nįšoc haci meaning "sacred voice people living on the Missouri River".

 The Iowa portion was originally west of the Missouri River and within Nebraska boundaries.
 After the United States Army Corps of Engineers changed the course of the river, some of the reservation land was redefined as falling within the boundaries of Iowa.
 The tribe successfully argued that the land belonged to them under the terms of the deed prior to diversion of the river.
 This land has a postal address of Sloan, Iowa, as rural addresses are normally covered by the nearest post office.

 The 2000 census reported a population of 2,588 people living on these lands.
 The largest community is the village of Winnebago, with others in Emerson and Thurston, Nebraska.
 In 2006 their enrolled population was estimated at 4,000.

 The federally recognized Omaha also have a reservation in Thurston County.
 Together, the Native American tribes occupy the entire land area of Thurston County.